 The tongue of the just is as choice silver: the heart of the wicked is little worth.

-Here is a great proverb!
+Here is a precious proverb.
 Do you grasp this rule of wisdom and the lessons it teaches?
 A just man has a pure heart, which causes his speech to be noble and valuable.
-A wicked man has a perverse and worthless heart, which causes his speech to be cruel and offensive.
+A wicked man has a perverse and worthless heart, which causes his speech to be foolish and offensive.
 The comparison is between both the hearts and speech of good and bad men.

 In dissecting this proverb, remember the source of these proverbs.
 While Solomon made the observations and wrote down the sayings, they originated with the Spirit of God, Who inspired his words (Eccl 12:9-11; II Pet 1:21).
 Since the whole Bible has one Author, we may obtain help for this proverb from other portions of Scripture (I Cor 2:13; II Pet 1:20).

 It is clear that the just, which are good men, are being contrasted to the wicked, which are bad men.
 The just are those chosen and justified by God to be His children.
 But what is it about them that is valuable like silver?
 Their literal tongues?
 No, it is their speech, which is intended by tongue as a metonym, which is the means of speaking (Pr 10:21; 25:11).